 Addressing the connection between development issues like public health and climate change, UN Secretary-General, Ban Ki-moon said:

 This year, as countries finalize their new commitments to climate, it is strongly hoped that promises in this direction will continue to be made with those most susceptible to climate change in mind.

 This article was written by a contributor, Dominique Maingot.
 Dominique is qualified as a lawyer in Australia and holds a Juris Doctor degree in law from The University of Sydney.
-If you would like to write for SDSN-Y, fill out this form and you could be featured on our blog!
+If you would like to write for SDSN Youth, fill out this form and you could be featured on our blog!
 All opinions expressed on the blog are that of the author and not of SDSN Youth